• Services

 • Renewal date

 After you read the lease and feel like you understand the rules and requirements, it’s a good idea to have your lawyer review it as well.
 Naturally, you’re in a hurry to access your commercial space.
 But spending the extra time to have an attorney look over the lease can prevent headaches down the road, especially if you’re a first-time tenant.
+Or, consider professional lease abstraction services to help you understand all the details and get them into a lease management system so you won’t forget any important details moving forward.

 Can a landlord refuse to renew a commercial lease?